UCSD-SUMS/constitution/constitution.md

   * Check the SUMS email account weekly for opportunities to include in the newsletter.
 * Lead all publicity efforts in coordination with the Events Chair, Workshops Chair, Publicity Chair, and Tech Chair.
   * Work with the Student Success Center to publicize big events.
+* Serve on the Student Success Center's Student Council with the President.

 ### Secretary